terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 Through Secure Landing Zone, you can optionally provision the F5 BIG-IP so that you can set up the implemented solution of a client-to-site VPN or web application firewall (WAF).
 For more information, see [Provisioning a F5 BIG-IP host by using Secure Landing Zone](.docs/f5-big-ip/f5-big-ip.md).

-## (Optional) Bastion host by using Teleport
+### (Optional) Bastion host by using Teleport

 With Teleport, you can configure a virtual server instance in a VPC as a bastion host.
-Some of Teleport features include single sign-on to access the SSH server, auditing, and recording of your interactive sessions.
+Some of Teleport's features include single sign-on to access the SSH server, auditing, and recording of your interactive sessions.
 For more information about Teleport, see the [Teleport documentation](https://goteleport.com/docs/).

 Secure Landing Zone can set up a bastion host that uses Teleport.
 For more information, see [Provisioning a bastion host by using Teleport with Secure Landing Zone](.docs/bastion/bastion.md).